Benchmarking LLM-Assisted Blue Teaming via Standardized Threat Hunting: Introduction

+On the contrary, threat hunting is inherently multi-staged given the chained nature of cyber threat progression.
+Rather than a single point of analysis, practical threat hunting consist of a sequence of dependent tasks from understanding threat patterns, behaviors to incident response (mitigation), wherein the output of one hunting phase serves as the input context for the next.
+A blue team analyst cannot effectively contain or eradicate a threat without first accurately reconstructing the adversary’s path through the network.
+Hence, the fragmented focus in current LLM research limits our understanding of how these models perform within complex, interdependent threat-hunting workflows.

-To address this gap, we introduce \system, a practical benchmark designed to rigorously evaluate and guide the use of LLMs in blue team threat hunting. \system supports blue team threat-hunting workflows through the following aspects:
+To address this gap, we introduce \system, a practical benchmark designed to rigorously evaluate and guide the use of LLMs in blue team threat hunting. \system supports blue team efforts through the following aspects: